harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/ecs-container-volume-detach.md

 ## Use cases

 - This experiment allows you to test and validate the behavior of your ECS tasks when volumes are detached.
-You can verify the resilience and performance of your application during volume detachment scenarios, ensuring that the containers continue to function as expected
+You can verify the resilience and performance of your application during volume detachment scenarios, ensuring that the containers continue to function as expected.
 - By detaching volumes, you can safely remove the volume associations from the containers without deleting the volumes themselves.
 - By detaching unnecessary volumes, you can optimize the resource utilization within your ECS tasks.
 This helps to free up storage space and minimize any potential performance impact associated with unused volumes.